-The first fifteen small buttons are arm audio tracks 1-12 and arm for Video and TimeCode.
-The A is Assemble mode for machines that support it.
+The fifteen small buttons are for arming audio tracks 1-12 and arming the Video and TimeCode.
+The [A] is Assemble mode for machines that support it.

 The Record button initiates and indicates recording on the External Machine

 Inhibits recording on the External Machine